Skip to main content

 Brown Trout

 Indiana anglers have two options when it comes to trout fishing: inland waters and Lake Michigan and its tributaries.
 The following information covers regulations for inland trout fishing.
-Lake Michigan trout and salmon regulations can be found on Lake Michigan Regulations.
+Learn more about Lake Michigan trout and salmon regulations.

 Lakes: There is no closed season for taking trout from inland lakes.

 Streams: The opening day of trout season for inland streams, other than Lake Michigan tributaries, is the last Saturday in April.
 The season runs through Dec.
 31. The start time is 6 a.m. local time.
-For a list of trout stockings, see on.IN.gov/fish-stocking.
+For details on trout stockings, visit the Indiana fish stocking page.

 Catch-and-release applies to all trout streams from Jan.
 1 through April 14.
-See Lake Michigan Regulations for special tributary restrictions and closure information for Lake Michigan streams.
+View the Lake Michigan Regulations page for special tributary restrictions and closure information for Lake Michigan streams.

 A closed season for selected trout streams runs from April 15 to the last Saturday in April (opening day) while DNR staff complete the annual trout stockings.
 These streams include: